alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Clinical AI paper- shall I just start writing the report..?
+  * EK - decided with TC and Clinical AI organisers to do workshop summary report instead of paper.
 * Anything on the senior RCM side

 #### Any other topics